RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#5/lesson#5.md

 }
 ```

-Save and view.
+__Save__ and __view__.

 Try some of the different fonts to see which ones you like best.
-Notice how we seperate each font with a comma, and if the font has a name with more than one word we need to put it inside quotation marks.
+Notice how we separate each font with a comma, and if the font has a name with more than one word we need to put it inside quotation marks.

 Which of the fonts we mentioned do you think looks best?
 Which one do you think is easiest to read?